IPv6-mPvD/pvdd/src/README.md

 extern void	pvdid_release_dnssl(t_pvdid_dnssl *PtDnssl);
 ~~~~

-From an implementation point of view, the _fd_ parameter is simply cloned to create
+From an implementation point of view, the _conn parameter is simply cloned to create
 a new connection channel just for the sake of sending the requests and receiving
 the reply.
 It is then closed.